Maroon Bells: Preservation

 Because the Maroon Bells area receives such high levels of visitor use, the USFS has established a long-term plan to protect and preserve the scenic area and larger wilderness areas.
 Solutions include the required use of bear canisters for backcountry campers, management of day and overnight use, leashed dog education and ticketing, reduction of heavy horse use in high use areas, and prohibiting overnight camping and excessive day use at particular sites.

 Recently, the US Forest Service (USFS) has come up with a paid permit plan to aid preservation efforts.
 The permit system was created to allow visitors to stay overnight while mitigating environmental damage and preserving the highly visited area.
 A permit is required year-round, and limits campers to stay in the Conundrum Creek Valley area from Silver Dollar Pond to Triangle Pass.
 Campsite limits range from 2 to 6 people, depending on the campsite location.
-The USFS limits the number of permits to 2 permits per person per calendar year and the maximum stay from June 1- September 1 is 3 nights; the maximum stay for the rest of the year is 7 nights.
+The USFS limits the number of permits to 2 permits per person per calendar year and the maximum stay from June 1 to September 1 is 3 nights; the maximum stay for the rest of the year is 7 nights.
 The Conundrum Hot Springs alone can attract up to 300 people a night.